Sasha-Kirsten/My-first-professional-web-site/README.md

 # My-first-professional-web-site

-This is my first professional web site that involves, HTML, Javascript, EJS and SQL.
+This is my first professional web site that involves, HTML, CSS, Javascript, EJS and SQL.